groupdocs-editor/GroupDocs.Editor-for-.NET/README.md

 ## GroupDocs.Editor for .NET

-GroupDocs.Editor for .NET is a lightweight component that allows to edit multiple document formats in form of HTML.
-The editor can both translate source document into html and save edited html into source document format.
-Supported file formats include: Microsoft Word, Microsoft Excel, Microsoft PowerPoint, PDFs and more.

-## GroupDocs.Editor Structure
+[GroupDocs.Editor](https://products.groupdocs.com/editor/net) is an on-premise .NET library that provides the ability to edit Word, Excel, PowerPoint, TXT, HTML, XML & other popular document formats using front-end WYSIWYG editor - all without any additional applications.

 This package contains [Examples](https://github.com/groupdocs-editor/GroupDocs.Editor-for-.NET/tree/master/Examples) for [GroupDocs.Editor for .NET](https://products.groupdocs.com/editor/net) that will help you understand API's working and write your own applications.